-The H6 comes with a number included tools for cleaning.
+The H6 comes with a number of included tools for cleaning.

 Designed to get into hard to reach places in the home or car, the crevice tool is pretty standard and works well.

-Also pretty standard these days, the dusting brush is great for cleaning items like keyboards, window sills or surfaces where there is areas for the dust to hide away.
+Also pretty standard these days, the dusting brush is great for cleaning items like keyboards, window sills or surfaces where there are areas for the dust to hide away.

 The floor tool does a great job at cleaning on both carpets and hard floors.

 It has a built in 50W motor which drives the power head brush to assist with picking up stubborn dirt and debris.
 This motor does reduce the battery life (as does any such floor tool), but not to an unusable amount.

 I was actually impressed by this brush, because it seems to pick up long hair with ease, and not get it tangled around the roller itself.
 Anyone who deals with long hair in their cleaning duties will appreciate this!

 There is one small issue I had with the floor tool, and that is the fact that it uses a 90 degree side to side swivel to achieve maneuverability in the head.
 This is in comparison with the Dyson heads which use a 360 degree rotation instead.
 It is hard to explain without a demonstration so see the images below.